ReckoningHero/website2/_posts/2018-6-27-Started to learn new JavaScript Framework.md

 ## How I got started learning a new framework?
 What kind of framework is better suited for me?
-Well, I've been studying some cases on some kind of framework on Angular, Node, and React.js. afd
+Well, I've been studying some cases on some kind of framework on Angular, Node, and React.js, etc. With that in mind it is important to under

+## Know the difference between Java and JavaScript